sid314/nitch-clone/README.md

 ## Key Differences from nitch

 - Written in Go
-- Different icons
+- Consistent (and different) icons
 - No word art (yet)
 - Themes
-- Fields can be disabled
+- Customizable

 ## Dependencies